ironArray/Caterva2/doc/tutorials/API.md

 ## The object-oriented client API

 The top level client API is simple but not very pythonic.
-Fortunately, Caterva2 also provides a light and concise object-oriented client API (similar to that of h5py).
+Fortunately, Caterva2 also provides a light and concise object-oriented client API (fully described in [](ref-API-Root) and [](ref-API-File)), similar to that of h5py.

 First, let's create a `caterva2.Root` instance for the `foo` root (using the default subscriber -- remember to start your Caterva2 services first):